Comp-coder-4/Superstore-Profit-Analysis/00_README.md

 ## Key Insights
 1. Insight: Office Supplies contribution 43.95% of total profit
 2. Insight: Office Supplies profit:
-          -Increased from 2020-22.
+*Increased from 2020-22.
-					-Big increase 2020-21.
+*Big increase from 2020 to21.
-					-Levelled off from 2022
+*Levelled off from 2022
-3. Insight: Highest in Q3 and Q4.
+4. Insight: Highest in Q3 and Q4.
 Lower during Q1 and Q2.
 Could try selling more high margin products in Q2 (this can encourage sales during Q2 and Q3)

 ## File Structure